Expected Value Calculation for Australian House Lottery Tickets: The Complete 2026 Guide

 We crunch the real EV maths behind Australian prize home lotteries.
 Find out what your $20 ticket is actually worth — and which draws offer better returns.

-Quick Answer: # TL;DR Australian house lottery tickets return 35-45 cents per dollar spent on average; a $20 ticket in a typical draw has an expected value of -$11.24, meaning you lose about 56 cents per dollar invested.
+Quick Answer: Australian house lottery tickets return 35–45 cents per dollar spent on average.
+A $20 ticket in a typical draw has an expected value of −$11.24, meaning you lose about 56 cents per dollar invested.
+Understanding this maths helps you make smarter decisions about which draws offer better odds.

 What You're Actually Buying When You Spend $20 on a Lottery Ticket

-Here's the honest truth most lottery promotions won't tell you: for every dollar you spend on an Australian house lottery ticket, you'll get back somewhere between 35 and 45 cents on average.
+For every dollar you spend on an Australian house lottery ticket, you'll get back somewhere between 35 and 45 cents on average.
 That's not a guess — it's what the maths consistently shows across Deaf Lottery, Dream Home Art Union, Endeavour Foundation, and the major RSL draws.
-So before you dismiss that as a reason not to play, or use it as a reason to play smarter, let's actually work through the numbers together.
+Before you dismiss this or use it as a reason to play smarter, let's work through the numbers together.

 Expected value (EV) is the single most useful concept in understanding any lottery — and it's almost never explained properly.
 Most people either assume lottery tickets are a complete waste of money or convince themselves they're "due" a win.
 Both positions miss the point.
 EV gives you a precise, calculated answer to the question: what is this ticket actually worth to me, in dollar terms, right now?